 Carbon sequestration estimates and the proposed area for reforestation have been estimated based on the analyses of forests inventory data and soil surveys as conducted by Bangladesh Forest Research Institute (BFRI).
-The training to FD staff and co-management committees (CMCs) is planned before implementing the project.
-The project report contains a brief description of appropriate tools and techniques developed and field tested in Chunoti.
+Intensive training to FD staff and the members of co-management committees (CMCs) is planned before implementing the project.
+The project report contains a brief description of appropriate tools and techniques implemented and field tested in Chunoti.
 Relevant leakage (diverted emissions beyond the project boundaries) and permanence (release of stored carbon before or after project interventions) issues have adequately been addressed.
-The project proposal includes suitable guidelines for delineating project boundaries, identifying land-use systems and mitigation options, establishment of baseline carbon stocks, projection of carbon stock in different project scenario, risk management plan to monitor non-permanence (e.g. illicit felling) and leakage (e.g. forest fires and forest grazing), and a monitoring strategy.
-It is a generic biodiversity carbon project (for degraded forest areas in Bangladesh in general and Chunoti in particular) that can subsequently be developed as a donor specific project proposal by fulfilling the requirements of a particular donor/investor.
+The project proposal includes suitable guidelines for delineating project boundaries, identifying land-use systems and mitigation options, establishment of baseline carbon stocks, projection of carbon stock in different project scenario, risk management plan to monitor nonpermanence (e.g. illicit felling) and leakage (e.g. forest fires and forest grazing), and a participatory monitoring strategy.

-2. PROJECT JUSTIFICATION
+PROJECT JUSTIFICATION

 Rising temperatures have already altered Earth's climate, with consequences for: hydrology and water resources; agriculture and food security; terrestrial and freshwater ecosystems; coastal zones and marine ecosystems; and human health (Llewellyn, 2007).
 Land Use, Land Use Change and Forestry (LULUCF) sector has been identified as an important land-based sector that mitigates climate change as defined in the Climate Convention.
-Forestry, broadly included under LULUCF sector, provides low cost mitigation opportunities to combat climate change either by increasing the removal of green house gases (GHGs) from the atmosphere through forests/plantations as carbon sinks or by reducing GHG emissions through avoided deforestation.
+Forestry, broadly included under LULUCF sector, provides low cost mitigation opportunities to combat climate change either by increasing the removal of green house gases from the atmosphere through forests/plantations as carbon sinks or by reducing GHG emissions through avoided deforestation.
 Reforestation and afforestation are eligible CDM activities under the Article 12 for non-Annex-I countries such as Bangladesh.
 The definition of forest as per the Marrakesh Accord is, "a minimum area of land 0.05 - 1.0 ha with tree crown cover of more than 10-30% with trees with the potential to reach a minimum height of 2-5 meters at maturity in-situ."
-The proposed reforestation activity is a A/R CDM activity wherein reforestation is defined as the direct humaninduced conversion of non-forested land to forested land through planting, seeding and/or the human-induced promotion of natural seed sources on land that was forested but has been converted to non-forested land.
-Under CDM's first commitment period (2008-2012) reforestation activities are limited to reforestation being implemented on those lands that did not have forests on 31 December 1989.
-This has been demonstrated in Section 5 by analyzing that the Sanctuary area was having below 10% tree cover before this deadline.
+The proposed reforestation activity is an A/R CDM activity wherein reforestation is defined as the direct human-induced conversion of non-forested land to forested land through planting, seeding and/or the human-induced promotion of natural seed sources on land that was forested but has been converted to nonforested land.
+Under CDM's first commitment period (2008-2012) reforestation activities are limited to reforestation being implemented on those lands that did not have forests on or before 31 December 1989.
+This has been demonstrated by analyzing that the Sanctuary area was having below 10% tree cover before this deadline.